jazzabeanie/jazzabeanie.github.io/_drafts/bread.md

 description: The bread with the best effort to results ratio
 ---

 In order to make good bread consistently, you need to learn a few principles.
-If you know the principles and how to read the dough you can make great bread every time, without measuring everything.
+If you know the principles and how to read the dough you can make great bread every time, without measuring anything.
 These are the principles I follow to make bread that several people have told me is the best they've ever had.

 The basic steps to making bread are: